-There are four (4) safety interlock switches (and one control switch if GHS equipped) on the tractor.
-Use the panel nuts on the switch body to position each switch for proper activation of the switch.
+There are three (3) safety interlock switches on the tractor.
+Use the panel nuts on the switch body to position the switch for proper activation of the switch.
 The adjustment procedure for each switch is:

 Seat Switch

 Adjust switch position in body panel to achieve a 1/32 to 1/16 in. (.79 mm to 1.59 mm) air gap between the switch plunger and seat frame with no weight on the seat.
 Test for proper operation.